alex-bellon/wikipedia/README.md

 ### Attacks
 - [Billion laughs attack](https://en.wikipedia.org/wiki/Billion_laughs_attack) - a type of denial-of-service (DoS) attack which is aimed at parsers of XML documents.
 - [Email bomb](https://en.wikipedia.org/wiki/Email_bomb) - a form of net abuse consisting of sending huge volumes of email to an address in an attempt to overflow the mailbox or overwhelm the server where the email address is hosted in a denial-of-service attack (DoS attack).
+- [Evil maid attack](https://en.wikipedia.org/wiki/Evil_maid_attack) - an attack on an unattended device, in which an attacker with physical access alters it in some undetectable way so that they can later access the device, or the data on it.
 - [Fork bomb](https://en.wikipedia.org/wiki/Fork_bomb) - a denial-of-service attack wherein a process continually replicates itself to deplete available system resources, slowing down or crashing the system due to resource starvation.
 - [Google hacking](https://en.wikipedia.org/wiki/Google_hacking) - a computer hacking technique that uses Google Search and other Google applications to find security holes in the configuration and computer code that websites use.
 - [Pass the hash](https://en.wikipedia.org/wiki/Pass_the_hash) - a hacking technique that allows an attacker to authenticate to a remote server or service by using the underlying NTLM or LanMan hash of a user's password, instead of requiring the associated plaintext password as is normally the case.